-The first time I read transcripts of the Apollo "onboard voice" recordings, about 20 years ago, I was knocked out.
+The first time I read transcripts of the Apollo "onboard voice" recordings, back in the 1980s, I was knocked out.
 Like many people, I'd heard and read the public, air-to-ground conversations between Mission Control and the lunar explorers.
 But the onboard voice transcripts were altogether different in content and tone.
 During times when the Apollo astronauts were out of radio contact with the ground, they had a tape recorder running inside their tiny spacecraft, preserving for posterity their private, unguarded conversations.
 As Apollo historian Andrew Chaikin says, reading the transcripts can feel "like being a stowaway inside the spacecraft."

 The transcripts were initially classified (officially, because they included detailed information about Apollo operations), but by the late 1970s they'd been declassified.
 I still recall the excitement of browsing through stacks of documents with the word CONFIDENTIAL crossed out at the top of the page, reading for the first time what the lunar astronauts had actually been saying to each other during their historic flights, when no one else was listening.

 Back then, I had to go to a NASA library to read the transcripts.
-Now you can download them as PDF documents (pick the ones marked "onboard voice"), or even read them online as part of the Apollo Flight Journal.
+Now you can download them as PDF documents (pick the ones marked "onboard voice"), or read them in context as part of the online Apollo Flight Journal.

 Here, to choose a random excerpt, are Pete Conrad and Alan Bean, over breakfast on the morning of their Apollo 12 lunar landing:

 Bean: Going to have some music to cool it.
 I'm about as jumpy as I can be this morning.

 Bean: Huh?
 Jumpier than I was on launch day.